 While you can’t control what happens when the sheets are on your bed – you can dictate what happens when they’re sitting in the closet.

 Silk sheets are relatively thinner compared to cotton sheets – so it doesn’t take much for moths or carpet beetles to eat multiple holes through them.
 Bugs love natural fiber – which means they love silk.

 The truth is, moths and beetles don’t actually eat your sheets, clothing, etc. They bury their eggs in them.
-Once these eggs hatch and turn into larvae, the larvae are what feed on the fabric.
+Once these eggs hatch and turn into larvae, the larvae are what feeds on the fabric.

 So, let’s protect your expensive sheets as much as we can.

 After your sheets have completely dried – when in storage, place the sheets into a sealable plastic storage bag.
-They don’t have to be vacuum sealed, so long as they are sealed shut.
+They don’t have to be vacuum-sealed, so long as they are sealed shut.
 This should keep bugs like carpet beetles, moths, or silverfish from getting in.

 To sum up, we’ve washed and dried your silk sheets, and protected them from harmful bugs.
 Is there anything else to consider?

 For most people, silk is the most delicate material they will come across.
 Silk is vulnerable to:

 - Fiber eating bugs